© (c) Rolf Marmet / Lenk-Simmental Tourismus AG

 • Distance 11,8 km

-The start is at the very back of the remote Färmeltal valley above Matten near St. Stephan.
-If there is little snow, you can ski to the end of the road, otherwise the tour starts further down in the Färmeltal.
+The tour starts at the very end in the remote Färmeltal above Matten near St. Stephan.
+When there is little snow, it is possible to drive to the end of the road; otherwise, the tour starts further down in the Färmeltal.
 The tour begins with a gentle ascent.
-As soon as the northern slope is ascended towards the ridge, the slope is always around 30° steep.
-From the ridge to the summit it is only about 150 m.
-Depending on the conditions, the skis are deposited before the ridge.
-The south-west flank before the summit is the last challenge before you can enjoy the 360° panorama.
+Once the north-facing slope towards the ridge is climbed, the slope is consistently around 30° steep.
+From the ridge to the summit, it is only about 150 vertical meters.
+Depending on conditions, the skis are deposited before the ridge.
+The southwest flank before the summit is the last challenge before the 360° panorama can be enjoyed.
 The summit experience is one of the most beautiful in the region.
-To the south, the Lohner and the Wildstrubel massif, with the Wildhorn to the right.
+To the south are the Lohner and the Wildstrubel massif, with the Wildhorn to the right.
 An incredible panorama all around.

-The highlight of the tour is the descent back into the Färmeltal valley, which follows the same route as the ascent.
-The slopes are pleasantly steep and fun for any gifted skier.
+The highlight of the tour is the descent back into the Färmeltal, which is done on the same route as the ascent.
+The slopes are pleasantly steep and make every skilled skier happy.

 • Approach

-A road leads from Matten (St. Stephan) into the Färmeltal valley.
-The road is usually closed from the bridge over the Färmelbach in winter due to the risk of avalanches.
+A road leads from Matten (St. Stephan) to the Färmeltal.
+The road is usually closed from the bridge over the Färmelbach in winter due to avalanche danger.

-• There is no public transport from Matten (St. Stephan) to Färmeltal.
-However, you can get to Färmeltal without a car by 4x4 cab.
+• There is no public transportation from Matten (St. Stephan) to the Färmeltal.
+However, it is possible to reach the Färmeltal without a car by using Taxi 4x4.

-• There are no large parking lots, but there are parking bays along the road.
+• There are no larger parking lots, but there are lay-bys along the road.

 • Färmeltal - Albristhorn - Färmeltal

-• The appropriate equipment and the necessary specialist knowledge (avalanche awareness, alpine skills) are mandatory for ski tours!
-If you have no experience in assessing the avalanche situation in open terrain, it is better to go on a ski tour with a trained mountain guide.
+• Proper equipment and necessary expertise (avalanche knowledge, alpine skills) are mandatory for ski tours!
+If you have no experience assessing avalanche situations in open terrain, it is better to go on a ski tour with a certified mountain guide.

-• As with any ski tour, you need an avalanche transceiver, probe, shovel and crampons.
+• As with every ski tour, an avalanche transceiver, probe, shovel, and crampons are part of the equipment.